Neighbors react to deadly Edinburg house fire that killed one person

 "I was asleep.
 I heard the dogs howling and howling.
 The fire truck passed by right in front of my house," Edinburg resident Jesse Ruiz said.

-Ruiz lives near the home that caught fire on Fay Street near Sprauge Road and Sugar Road.
+Ruiz lives near the home that caught fire on Fay Street near Sprague Street and Sugar Road.

 "So I walked out into the middle of the street.
 I saw them turn two blocks over and I saw the smoke.
 So I said, let me go film it.
 It was coming out of the front of the house, that's what's left," Ruiz said.